albusdemens/TiGraMa/README.md

 0. Preprocess the collected frames.
 The aim of the steps is to reduce the noise and improve the signal.

-  0.1.
+⋅⋅0.1.
 Perform [overlap correction][1] using a dead-time correction algorithm.

 The code to perform the overlap correction was originally developed by A. Tremsin for the Windows platform, and has been ported to Unix by P.M.
 Larsen.
 To run it on a Mac, you need to

-    * Install [Homebrew][2] or another package manager;
+⋅⋅⋅* Install [Homebrew][2] or another package manager;

-    * On a terminal, launch `brew install cfitsio`;
+⋅⋅⋅* On a terminal, launch `brew install cfitsio`;

-    * From the `linux_correction` folder, compile the code using `make clean && make`;
+⋅⋅⋅* From the `linux_correction` folder, compile the code using `make clean && make`;

-    * Run `./fits_correction source_folder/example_file.fits destination_folder`
+⋅⋅⋅* Run `./fits_correction source_folder/example_file.fits destination_folder`

   To use the code from a Linux computer, it should be enough to change the path to `cfitsio` in the `Makefile` and in the `.h` files, and `clang++` to `g++`.

-  0.2.
+⋅⋅0.2.
 Calculate, from the open beam collected before and after the measurements, the open beam for the considered projection.
 Script: `Estimate_OB_no_median.m`

-  0.3.
+⋅⋅0.3.
 Divide the collected dataset by the corresponding open beam.
 Script: `OB_correction.m`, which calls `OB_correction_function.m`

-  0.4.
+⋅⋅0.4.
 Normalise using a rolling median.
 Code: `Correction_background.m`, which calls `Correction_background_function.m`

-  Step 0.1 should run on a laptop (with data on an external drive) before uploading data to a server, where the more computationally consuming steps (0.2 to 0.4) run using Matlab.
+⋅⋅Step 0.1 should run on a laptop (with data on an external drive) before uploading data to a server, where the more computationally consuming steps (0.2 to 0.4) run using Matlab.

 1. Then filter the frames using a signal enhancement filter, such as Murofi, described in <sup>[1](#myfootnote1)</sup>.
 The Murofi script is not included in TiGraMa.